Dimanjan/audio-viz/README.md

 # audio-viz
 Audio Visualization / Music Visualizer

-Select an audio file from your computer and visualze it.
+Select an audio file from your computer and visualize it.